kiddom/react-select/README.md

 # Contributing

-See our [CONTRIBUTING.md](https://github.com/JedWatson/react-select/blob/master/CONTRIBUTING.md) for information on how to contribute.
+See our [CONTRIBUTING.md](https://github.com/jazibjohar/react-select/blob/master/CONTRIBUTING.md) for information on how to contribute.

 Thanks to the projects this was inspired by: [Selectize](http://brianreavis.github.io/selectize.js/) (in terms of behaviour and user experience), [React-Autocomplete](https://github.com/rackt/react-autocomplete) (as a quality React Combobox implementation), as well as other select controls including [Chosen](http://harvesthq.github.io/chosen/) and [Select2](http://ivaynberg.github.io/select2/).

 # License

 MIT Licensed.
-Copyright (c) Jed Watson 2016.
+Copyright (c) 2016.